 An example of negligent behavior is a grocery store not putting out “Caution: Wet Floor” signs after they wash the floor since a wet floor is a dangerous condition.

 Plaintiffs are generally entitled to recover all compensatory damages that result from a defendant’s negligence.

-Compensatory damages for an injury claim can include (but are not limited to):
+Compensatory damages for a slip and fall claim can include (but are not limited to):

 - Medical bills for medical treatments, home health, rehab, etc.

 - Pain and suffering.

 In very rare cases a plaintiff might be entitled to punitive damages in a slip and fall lawsuit.
 An experienced California slip and fall lawyer can advise you as to this.